Neurology R&D

 Crossing Barriers in Neurological Disease R&D

 Sanofi is developing new medicines built on patient insights and outstanding science to help the millions of people living with neurological disorders.
-Using revolutionary technologies, Sanofi scientists are developing targeted, potentially disease-modifying therapies for people living with conditions such as multiple sclerosis (MS) and amyotrophic lateral sclerosis (ALS).
+Using revolutionary technologies, Sanofi scientists are developing targeted, potentially disease-modifying therapies for people living with conditions such as multiple sclerosis (MS).
 The goal is to design best-in-class medicines that slow or halt neurodegeneration, control neuroinflammation, and protect or even repair the nervous system.

 More than two million people worldwide are affected by MS, a neurological disease with unpredictable symptoms that include vision problems, challenges with cognition, and difficulty with physical activity.
 Caused by an immune attack on healthy tissues in the brain and spinal cord, the disease can worsen over time in some patients.
 MS can cause lesions in the brain, some of which can shrink over time while other, "smoldering" lesions can remain unchanged or expand.